JackKCWong/stackovimflow/README.md

 sos your question as if you are searching on StackOverflow
 ```

-It first load the top 5 results in a vim buffer.
+It first load the top 5 results in a vim buffer with filetype soi.
 When you press <CR>,
-it will open the selected answer in a new buffer.
+it will open the selected answer in a new buffer with filetype somd.

-In the new buffer, if there is a code block, you can press <CR> to copy the code block to system clipboard.
+In a somd, you can press <CR> to copy the code block to system clipboard when you are inside a "```" code block.